 There's a lot of hype around blockchain, AI, IoT, etc., but one of the most encouraging parts of that hype is the incredible collaboration it has sparked across different industries.
 It’s important to look at the whole picture and to bring together range of people, process, technology, and data capabilities needed to solve business and organisational problems.

-To learn more about the significant challenges and opportunities of the marine insurance market – steer yourself in the direction of Stefan’s episode by clicking here.
+To learn more about the significant challenges and opportunities of the marine insurance market – steer yourself in the direction of Stefan’s podcast episode.